JPWORLD/monami555.github.io/_posts/2016-05-28-java-8-oca-1z0-808-exam-checklist.md

 Very important: please comment if you see an error.

 Update: I passed :) It was a really really annoying exam to prepare.
+And yes it was a good idea to do some online mock exams, even as late as on the day before the exam.

 </div>